MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/custom-search-analyzer.md

 |`"%mn" +"ABC-123"`|Exact match for: <br /> `TODO example`<br />`TODO example`|Unwanted matches: <br /> `TODO example`<br />`TODO example`|
 |`"Inspector of brakes"`|Exact match|Unwanted matches: `Inspector of boilers`|

-To ensure Dataverse Search returns expected results requires extra instructions via analyzers to match keywords and phrases to the data expected to be returned in a search term.
+To ensure Dataverse Search returns expected results, you might need to provide extra instructions via analyzers to match keywords and phrases to the data expected to be returned in a search term.
 The data is specific to a column and a table, and it's important to make sure Dataverse search uses the best analyzer, which is often a default Azure AI Search analyzer or a custom analyzer if needed.

 ## About analyzers